Social situation Millions of people dependent on international assistance

 A woman walking in Douala, Cameroon

 Poverty is particularly severe in the rural areas of the Far North and the eastern part of the country.
-These regions are not only structurally underdeveloped, they are also exposed to recurring extreme weather events such as periods of drought.
-In the Far North Region, more than 40 per cent of under-five-year-olds are affected by chronic malnutrition.
+These regions are not only structurally underdeveloped, they are also exposed to recurring extreme weather events such as periods of drought and floods.

-Although the official unemployment rate is relatively low at 3.6 per cent (2020), large proportions of the workforce are considered underemployed.
+Although the official unemployment rate is relatively low at four per cent (2022), large proportions of the workforce are considered underemployed.
 This affects, in particular, informal workers in micro enterprises and smallholder farmers engaged in subsistence farming.

-Development progress has been made on infant and child mortality, school enrolment, and drinking water supply.
+Development progress has been made on infant and child mortality and drinking water supply.
 However, there are still great deficits in the field of sanitation.
-In rural regions, three fourths of the people do not have basic sanitation.
+In rural regions, nearly 80 per cent of the people do not have basic sanitation.